 For fast glycogen replenishment, athletes should have 5 meals with at least 84g of carbs every 2 hours.
 The first meal should be immediately after exercise.
 Eating foods rich in carbs, such as bread, potatoes, pasta, vegetables, fruits, and even candy can significantly increase the synthesis of muscle glycogen.
-Also, protein intake is crucial to for faster replenishment of glycogen stores.
+Also, protein intake is crucial for faster replenishment of glycogen stores.

 Why are high glycogen levels important for athletes?